csinva/csinva.github.io/_notes/research_ovws/ovw_ml_medicine.md

   - Prediction of vaginal birth after cesarean delivery in term gestations: a calculator without race and ethnicity ([grobman et al. 2021](https://www.sciencedirect.com/science/article/abs/pii/S0002937821005871))
 - LLM bias
   - Coding Inequity: Assessing GPT-4’s Potential for Perpetuating Racial and Gender Biases in Healthcare ([zack...butte, alsentzer, 2023](https://www.medrxiv.org/content/10.1101/2023.07.13.23292577v2))
+- biased outcomes
+  - On the Inequity of Predicting A While Hoping for B ([mullainathan & obermeyer, 2021](https://ziadobermeyer.com/wp-content/uploads/2021/08/Predicting-A-While-Hoping-for-B.pdf))
+    - Algorithm was specifically trained to predict health-care costs
+      - Because of structural biases and differential treatment, Black patients with similar needs to white patients have long been known to have lower costs
+    - real goal was to “determine which individuals are in need of specialized intervention programs and which intervention programs are likely to have an impact on the quality of individuals’ health.”